 "Many butterflies were in this rich wildlife haven.
 With Gatekeeper , Small Copper and Meadow Brown being seen."

 A short stop at Weybourne beach saw Gannets, Sandwich Terns and others offshore before we headed towards Norfolk Wildlife Trust reserve of Cley Marshes.
 Sadly the weather took a turn for the worst with the forecasted rain slowly bringing proceedings to a halt.
 But it was not before some time in the hide revealed 11 GreenSandpipers, 150+ Ruff, plus a host of other species.

 The deluge set in but a stop for coffee and a look around the Wildlife Gallery at Glandford ( Truly Stunning Work ) brought the day to a satisfactory close .

 To finish the tour a local pre Breakfast morning walk in glorious sunshine was completed again many of the previously seen species were out along with a mixed flock of finches feeding on dried seed heads of Hardheads and Knapweed.
 At a local church there was evidence of roosting bats so on the repeat of this tour the bat detector will be in the kitbag.

 So that was August in Norfolk but when we return in December it will be a very different picture with thousands of Waterfowl and overwintering waders in attendance.

-Designed with Mobirise Free Website Designer Software
+Built with Website Building Software